-One thing you have to bear in mind when buying a Mac is that, with the exception of the Mac Pro, you are going to be stuck with the configuration you bought for the life of the device, until you replace it.
+One thing you have to bear in mind when choosing the best Mac desktop is that you are going to be stuck with the configuration you bought for the life of the device.
+No upgrades until it is replaced entirely.

 You really need to consider the implications of paying for storage or memory from the outset.

 For memory, since Apple uses Unified Memory, the allocation you buy is able to be used by the CPU, the GPU, and other chip components as a larger pool, all without using component-specific memory or pre-allocated pools.
 Buying more memory will help the CPU, as usual, but it'll also impact the performance of your GPU.